 Isle of Wight Academy’s Middle School consists of grades 6 and 7 and is dedicated to preparing students for the rigorous college preparatory curriculum offered in the Upper School.
 Based on the six period model followed in the Upper School, Middle School serves as a transition from Lower to Upper School.
 Beginning in sixth grade, classes are departmentalized and students change classes just as the Upper School students do.
 The Middle School schedule allows for breaks and a lunch period during the day thus providing time for the students to socialize and relax.

 Students are required to take six subjects during the school day.
 These subjects consist of the core grammar, literature, math, social studies, science, and physical education classes.
 Small class size and individualized attention assure that each student receives an equitable education.
 In addition to the core classes, students take part in an activity period every day.
-During this period, students may take forensics, nutrition, art, or attend study hall on a rotating basis.
+During this period, students may take band, art, classes on logic and problem solving, study skills or attend study hall on a rotating basis.
 A wide range of assemblies also provides the students with cultural enrichment opportunities.